Connect with others who understand.

 2. High-Fiber Whole Grains

 Foods like oatmeal, quinoa, brown rice, and whole-grain bread provide essential fiber, which can help ease the side effects of bladder cancer treatments.
-Fiber helps maintain healthy digestion and prevents constipation, which is important if you’re undergoing treatments or taking medications that affect your digestive health.
+Fiber helps maintain healthy digestion and prevents constipation.
+These effects are important if you’re undergoing treatments or taking medications that affect your digestive health.

 3. Lean Proteins

-During cancer treatment, maintaining muscle mass and strength is critical.
+During cancer treatment, maintaining muscle mass and strength is key.
 Chemotherapy can decrease muscle strength and increase levels of fatigue.
-The following lean proteins are easier on the digestive system and provide protein to help you maintain muscle during treatment:
+These lean proteins are easier to digest and give you protein to help you keep your muscles strong during treatment:

 • Fish, such as salmon